-1.2 Format and Style
+1.2.
+Format and Style

 - a.
-The PER should comprise three elements, namely: - i. the executive summary - ii. the main text of the document and - iii. appendices containing detailed technical information and other information that can be made publicly available. - b.
+The PER should comprise three elements, namely: - i. the executive summary; - ii. the main text of the document; and - iii. appendices containing detailed technical information and other information that can be made publicly available.

+- b.
 The guidelines have been set out in a manner that may be adopted as the format for the PER.
 This format need not be followed where the required information can be more effectively presented in an alternative way.
 However, each of the elements must be addressed to meet the requirements of the EPBC Act and Regulations. - c.
+Include a reference table indicating where to find information and links within the document to relevant sections. - d.
+Where relevant information was provided in the referral, please incorporate this information as necessary in the PER.
 The PER should be written so that any conclusions reached can be independently assessed.
 To this end, all sources must be appropriately referenced using the Harvard standard.
-The reference list should include the address and date of access of any Internet "web" pages used as data sources. - d.
-The main text of the PER should include a list of abbreviations, a glossary of terms and appendices containing: - i. a copy of these guidelines - ii. a list of persons and agencies consulted during the PER - iii. contact details for the proponent, and - iv. the names of the persons involved in preparing the PER and work done by each of these persons including their qualifications and level of experience. - e.
+The reference list should include the address of any Internet "web" pages used as data sources (as described in section 1.1c). - e.
+The main text of the PER should include a list of abbreviations, a glossary of terms and appendices containing: - i. a copy of these guidelines; - ii. a list of persons and agencies consulted during the PER process; - iii. contact details for the Proponent; and - iv. the names of the persons involved in preparing the PER and work done by each of these persons. - f.
 Maps, diagrams and other illustrative material should be included in the PER.
-The PER should be produced on A4 size paper capable of being photocopied, with maps and diagrams on A4 or A3 size and in colour where possible. - f.
-The proponent should consider the format and style of the document appropriate for publication on the Internet.
+The PER should be appropriate for printed distribution and display, produced on A4 size paper capable of being photocopied, with maps and diagrams on A4 or A3 size and in colour where possible. - g.
+The Proponent should consider the format and style of the document appropriate for publication on the Internet.
 The capacity of the website to store data and display the material may have some bearing on how the document is constructed.